softius/phlow/docs/workflow-model.md

 A conditional indicates a point where the outcome of a decision dictates the next step.
 There can be multiple outcomes, but often there are just two.
 Based on the decision, the workflow brances to different parts of the flowcharts.

 * **Choice**: Represents alternative flows in a process.
 Only one of the alternative paths can be taken.

-## Exchange
-An Exchange is the message container holding the information during the entire execution of a Workflow.
-Each new Workflow instance an initial dataset which can be passed to create the first Exchange.

-## Processors
-Processors are being used by the Phow Engine when executing any workflow.
-Each workflow step is associated with a Processor which is responsible to modify the Exchange and/or calculate the next step.